lungd/openworm-experiments/2017-08-03/AS_DA_DB/README.md

 - duration: see experiment
 - dt: 0.05
 - Injected current: see experiment

-# Description

-In these experiments we wanted to recreate Figure 6 (A2) of *"A ventral nerve cord CPG may underlie locomotion in C. elegans"* (Olivares et al.)

-They described an oscillating circuit with AS, DA, and DB motor neurons.
-AS reaches an active steady state without any synaptic input.
-AS stimulates DA through excitatory synapses and DA stimulates DB also through excitatory synapses.
-DB inhibits AS through inhibitory synapses, thus diminished excitatory synaptic current to DA, thus also the activity of DB reduces, thus diminished inhibitory input to AS.
-Without inhibitory input to AS, they can reach an active state again and we have come full circle.

-In the first experiments (case01-06) we included all connections from the connectome we use and injected current into AVB or AVA and AS motor neurons to approximate the active state of AS.

-Then we included only a subset (the same subset for every experiment) of connections and changed the conductance of excitatory and inhibitory synapses - only one value for all the excitatory and one value for all the inhibitory synapses.

-We couldn't manage to get oscillatory behavior.
-This could be due to electrical synapses with a too high conductance.

 # Result of experiments
 | Id | Neurons (membrane) | Neurons (membrane) | Muscles (membrane) | Muscles (membrane) | Neurons (activity) | Neurons (activity) | Muscles (activity) | Muscles (activity) |